LFI · Banking · Service Initiation · Multi-Payments · Delegated SCA

 ScreeningRun the LFI's standard fraud / sanctions / AML controls on the payment record.
 SHOULD complete within 3 seconds.
 On a screening failure, immediately PATCH the payment to Rejected with an LFI.-namespaced reject reasonScreening Checks

 Rail submissionSubmit to AANI as primary.
-Fall back to UAEFTS automatically if AANI is unavailable or the receiving bank cannot receive via AANI — no TPP/PSU interventionRail Submission
+Fall back to UAEFTS automatically if AANI is unavailable or the receiving bank cannot receive via AANI — no TPP/customer interventionRail Submission

 Rail rejectionIf the rail rejects the payment, PATCH paymentResponse.status: Rejected with RejectReasonCode.Code namespaced as AANI. or FTS. and a sanitised Message for relay to the TPPRail Submission